Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 • Life and disability insurance: Employers can offer life, short-term disability or long-term disability insurance with no administration fees.
 Gusto charges for the premium only.

-• Flexible spending account (FSA): Adding an FSA costs $4 per participant per month.
+• FSA: Adding an FSA costs $4 per participant, per month.
 There is a $20 minimum.

-Gusto also offers unique features, such as international contractor payments, state tax registration, and research and development tax credits for various fees.
+Gusto also offers unique features, such as international contractor payments, state tax registration and research and development tax credits for various fees.
+Gusto Global is available for an additional cost, but prospective customers must first purchase one of the service plans.

 Setup

 Once you complete the setup process, Gusto will help confirm you got everything right and that you’re ready to run your payroll for the next cycle.
-On average, it takes about two weeks to fully switch over to Gusto.
-Though some employers and plan types can get up and running even quicker.
-For example, the contractor-only plan requires significantly less data input, and employers can often get set up in a shorter time frame with this plan.
+On average, it can take up to two weeks to fully switch over to Gusto, though some employers and plan types can get up and running even quicker.
+For example, the contractor-only plan requires significantly less data input and employers can often get set up in a shorter time frame with this plan.
+Setup for Gusto Global can take five-10 business days on average.

 Customer Service